 I've finished my first game since Vatn Squid.
 This was my contribution to the GameJolt IndieGames Demake Competition.
 The game I chose to do for this was a game called Hold Off Red by Maddy Thorson, the person responsible for Jumper, Give Up Robot, and a hole slew of others.

-On the surface, my decision to demake Hold Off Red may seem strange to most everyone I talk to; it's a fairly old game (first finished in 2005, then remade as a flash project in 2009) and it isn't one of his best known games (I don't recall reading too much about it on games blogs when he re-released it).
+On the surface, my decision to demake Hold Off Red may seem strange to most everyone I talk to; it's a fairly old game (first finished in 2005, then remade as a flash project in 2009) and it isn't one of their best known games (I don't recall reading too much about it on games blogs when they re-released it).
 HOWEVER, I just get this, vibe out of the game that I really haven't gotten out of too many other games.
 Ever.